 - Academic transcript from last graduated school

-- For spring semester: submit the application until 15th of July
+- For the spring semester: submit the application until mid-July

-- For autumn Semester: submit the application until 30th of April
+- For the autumn semester: submit the application until late April

 8. Final steps after receiving your acceptance letter